-- index [int] The index of the ndimage to read.
+index [int] If the ImageResource contains multiple ndimages, and index is an integer, select the index-th ndimage from among them and return it.
+If index is an ellipsis (...), read all ndimages in the file and stack them along a new batch dimension.
+If index is None, let the plugin decide.
 If the index is out of bounds a ValueError is raised.

-If None, the plugin reads all ndimages in the file and stacks them along a new, prepended, batch dimension.
-If stacking is impossible, e.g., due to shape missmatch, an exception will be raised. - kwargs [Any] The read method may accept any number of plugin-specific keyword arguments to further customize the read behavior.
+kwargs [Any] The read method may accept any number of plugin-specific keyword arguments to further customize the read behavior.
 Usually these match the arguments available on the backend and are forwarded to it.